Table of Contents

 Living History at Fort Miles, Delaware as the 261st Coast Artillery

-The 1st US Infantry Division, the 33rd Signal Construction Battalion and the 45th US Infantry Division reenactors have come together to bring Fort Miles, Delaware alive, as the 261st Coast Artillery Regiment, Delaware National Guard Living Historians.
+The 1st US Infantry Division, the 33rd Signal Construction Battalion and the 45th US Infantry Division reenactors came together to bring Fort Miles, Delaware alive.
+The tradtion lives on with the 261st Coast Artillery Regiment, Delaware National Guard Living Historians.

 6